Editor's note: This post was updated in June 2020 with fresh content and insights.

 If you read the last point and thought “oh great, I’ll just smush all the information in my 9-step product tour into 3 tooltips”—think again!
 Condensing a ton of information into a short amount of space puts cognitive strain on your users.

-Remember in school, when your English teacher told you to “show, not tell” with your writing?
+Remember back in grade school, when your creative writing teacher told you to “show, not tell” with your writing?
 Well, the same goes for product tours.

 7. Hook users in with upfront value